 In the past, the person you’re concerned about always took care of themselves physically.

 Sure, like everyone, they enjoy a good cheat day and sometimes fluctuate when it comes to weight.
 But lately?
 You’ve noticed a drastic change in their physical appearance.
 In some cases, you might also realize that the person you’re worried about has stopped taking care of their basic hygiene.

-Whether they’ve gained or lost, it’s all happened incredibly quickly.
+Whether they’ve gained or lost weight, it’s all happened incredibly quickly.
 You’ve also noticed a marked change in their diet in general.
 They eat poorly when they remember to even eat at all.
 It seems like they’re not interested in nutrient-rich foods.

 Instead, they eat whatever is available.
 You may also have noticed a serious increase or decrease in appetite and eating patterns.
 Maybe they seem like they’re binge eating once a day instead of enjoying three meals.

 5. An Increase in Depression/Talk of Self-Harm

 One of the most devastating side effects of a Xanax addiction?
 It can cause the person with the addiction to feel extreme depression and anxiety.
 This is often due to the nature of the pills themselves, as well as the combination of the other factors we’ve mentioned here.

 When someone isolates themselves, mistreats friends and family members, and feels physically ill, chances are, something is up.
 You’ve also noticed pretty drastic mood changes.
 They can go from being hostile, angry, and even aggressive to the point that you’re worried for your safety and back to happy in a matter of hours.

 In some cases, they may even talk about how hopeless and worthless they feel.
 They could even express the desire to hurt themselves or end their life.
-In fact, you often wonder if they’ve already started to self-harm.
+You often wonder if they’ve already started to self-harm.
 This is the most serious sign of an addiction.
 It also points out the often-overlooked connection between Xanax addiction and mental illness as a whole.

 6. Financial Problems

 Xanax isn’t cheap — whether it’s obtained legally or illegally.
 At a certain point, you’ve realized that the potential addict’s financial situation has completely changed.
 Maybe they’ve stopped going to work.
 Perhaps they’ve started selling important possessions.
 Maybe you share a joint bank account, and you’ve realized that large amounts of funds are missing.

 When you confront the person about this, they may claim to not know what you’re talking about.
 In some cases, they may even ask you for money.
 They don’t tell you that they’re planning to spend it on Xanax, but you have your suspicions.
 Plus, it never seems to last them long when you do give it to them.
 They’re making up excuses and wild stories about why they need the money.

 At a certain point, you know they’re lying to you.
 Perhaps this addict lives with you.
-You hate to say it, but you suspect that they might be stealing from you in order to fund their habit.
+You hate to say it, but you suspect that they might be stealing from you to fund their habit.

 In some cases, you might realize that money is missing out of your wallet.
 You’ve noticed that valuables around the house keep disappearing.
 The addict might even leave the room to take calls — and you suspect they’re connecting with people who want to buy your things.